ylee1101/to-do-app-react-native/README.md

 # to-do-app-react-native

-to do app with react native
+To do app with react native